An invisible bodily chain reaction:

 a pillow for new life.

 Through a lexicon of propagated sewing tools, mutated fig leaves, reproductions of heirlooms, and abstract hints of clothing I create sensorial forms that live as surrogates for female bodies and their parts and functions.
-I use my experience to create feminist works, emphasizing the idea that personal problems are still, now more than ever, political problems with respect to bodily autonomy.
+I use my lived experience as a woman to create feminist works, emphasizing the interlaced nature of the personal and political with issues of bodily autonomy.